 Gluten-free flours include coconut flour and almond flour, as well as a multitude of other flours that are made from grains, nuts, or even rice.
 You can often substitute your all-purpose or other types of flours for these gluten-free options.

-Often, the gluten-free flours will affect your texture and might be an acquired taste, but your health will thank you as you adapt to the differences.
+Often, gluten-free flours will affect your texture and might be an acquired taste, but your health will thank you as you adapt to the differences.

-The Best Flour for the Best Banana Bread
+The Best Flour for Making Banana Bread

 Now that we’ve provided you with a basic description of various types of flours, let’s progress and determine the best flour to use when making banana bread.
 Have you guessed yet which type of flour may be best for banana bread?
 You might be surprised at the answer.

-The best type of flour to use for banana bread is cakes flour.
+The best type of flour to use for banana bread is cake flour.
 Don’t be fooled by the title bread flour.
 While it is great for bread, it will most likely be too thick for banana bread.
 For the best results with your banana bread endeavors, we recommend sticking to cake flour, with all-purpose flour coming in as a secondary option.

 The 3 Best Cake Flours for Banana Bread